 But in the end, they’ll need to be tested on real bears – and that’s where Blizzard comes in.

 Our bears help science

-The collaboration, however, goes way beyond Boris and Blizzard.
+The collaboration, however, goes way beyond Blizzard.
 Point Defiance Zoo is one of 25 North American zoos in the Association of Zoos & Aquariums’ polar bear Species Survival Plan®.
 Over half are involved in some kind of research, pooling knowledge with the scientific community to better protect wild polar bears.

 “Zoos often lead and contribute to key research studies that would be impossible to conduct with wild polar bears,” says Alysa McCall, director of conservation outreach at PBI.
 “They help further our knowledge and support our outreach around polar bears, climate change, and solutions.
 Point Defiance Zoo is one of these key contributors.”

 And of course, everyone else can do their part to help polar bears by reducing their climate footprint – lowering energy use, driving less and not idling their car – plus speaking up to get companies, cities and industries away from fossil fuels and into clean energies.

 “Polar bear populations are dwindling, but the more we learn, the more we can help them,” Goodrowe sums up.
 “It’s vital that we all work together.”